daraghwalshe/Website-2-Tropical-Fishkeeping/README.md

 Download and run!
 This project does not need to be hosted on a server to view simply run index.html
+* Note: this is a very basic site
+* Best viewed at a resolution of 1280x800 px

 ####Website hosted on [daragh.co/fish] (http://daragh.co/fish/index.html)